PaulConyngham/jekyll-now/about.md

 permalink: /about/
 ---

-Hi i'm Paul, Machine Learning Engineer & founder of the Sydney Machine Learning group.
+Hi i'm Paul, Machine Learning Engineer at Wattblock, StarAi project lead & founder of the Sydney Machine Learning group.

+My current focus is on applying Deep Learning to Building Strata metering data to determine what building services are present.

+In my spare time I am actively performing research in the field of Deep Reinforcement Learning

 This page contains a brief summary of all of my work in the Machine Learning field.
 If you would like to know more, read on:

 ### More Information